egoettelmann/sample-banking-app/README.md

 ### Technical stack

  - JWT Authentication
-   - token generated with `com.auth0:java-jwt`
+   - tokens are generated with `com.auth0:java-jwt`
    - both services share a common secret to encode/decode the token
  - DB migrations are managed with Flyway
    - with the `prod` profile, `Flyway` is disabled and databases are setup through dumps
- - Mapping is done through `Mapstruct`
+ - Mapping is done with `Mapstruct`
  - Rest error handling is done with `org.zalando:problem-spring-web`
  - Rest endpoints are described with `springdoc-openapi` (Swagger for OpenAPI v3 specs)
  - Password policy relies on `Passay`